hesrerem/pdffill/README.md

-In addition, there is a pdffill.cgi and tpl.html which demonstrates the usage as CGI-program. tpl.dat is replaced by tplcgi.dat, which includes more information that is filtered by the CGI-processing and may include choice-information that won't be rendered but just processed.
+In addition, there is a pdffill.cgi and tpl.html which demonstrates the usage as CGI-program. tpl.dat is replaced by tplcgi.dat, which includes more information that is filtered by the CGI-processing and may include choice-information that will not be rendered but just processed.

 Hopefully, the examples are self explanatory.
 There is no command overview.
 However, the examples should cover all of what is available.